 Probably the least common connection when it comes to modern AV kit, coaxial digital uses electricity to transmit audio.

-The connector is a standard, circular RCA connector - the kind that’s found at either end of a pair of analogue interconnects.
+The connector is a standard, circular RCA connector - the kind that’s found at either end of a pair of analogue audio cables (or 'interconnects').

 But don’t be tempted to try and use a standard RCA phono cable in place of a dedicated coaxial digital cable.
 They look similar and can work, but an analogue interconnect has different impedance values from a digital one (50 ohm versus 75 ohm), so won’t work as well.
 An entry-level cable like the QED Performance Coaxial will do a fine job for most.